 The appointed Environmental Control Officer (ECO) is responsible for monitoring the site at regular intervals during the construction phase, in order to ensure that the provisions of this EMPr and the Environmental Authorisation are adhered to and that sound environmental management is ensuing on site.
-For the first 3 months the ECO must monitor the site weekly (4 per month), there after the frequency may be reduced to a minimum of two visits a month, at the ECO's discretion.
-The ECO will be required to attend the monthly site meetings, which can be combined with one of the site inspections.

 The ECO must compile a monthly ECO report detailing the ECO's observations on site, any instances of non-compliance and any issues or aspects that require attention, follow-up or remedial action.
-The ECO reports must be submitted to the Applicant, and to the Competent Authority if so requested by that authority.
-The ECO inspection reports must include both photographic and written records.
+The ECO